yt-project/yt/doc/source/yt3differences.rst

     $ yt update --all

-This will update yt to the most recent version as well as download the latest dependencies and rebuild the source base.
-This may take a few minutes.
+This will update yt to the most recent version and rebuild the source base.
+If you installed using the installer script, it will assure you have all of the latest dependencies as well.
+This step may take a few minutes.
 To test to make sure yt is running, try:

 .. code-block:: bash